 b.
 A skilled scribe in the Law of Moses: To us a scribe sounds like a glorified secretary, someone who simply writes.
 That is not the idea of this description of Ezra.
 For the Jewish culture of that day, a skilled scribe was an expert in the Law of Moses, someone who was like a highly trained lawyer in the word of God.

 i.
-“In his case it is emphasized by the word skilled, or literally ‘rapid’ (cf. Psalm 45:1) – suggesting a quickness of grasp and ease of movement amid this complex material which was the fruit of the devoted study described in verse 10.”
+“In his case it is emphasised by the word skilled, or literally ‘rapid’ (cf. Psalm 45:1) – suggesting a quickness of grasp and ease of movement amid this complex material which was the fruit of the devoted study described in Ezra 7:10.”
 (Kidner)

 ii.
-Scribes were important and influential, and one might say that they had three main duties: to preserve the Word of God, to teach the Word of God, and to administrate the Word of God (in the sense of interpreting and applying it).
+Scribes were important and influential, and one might say that they had three main duties: to preserve the word of God, to teach the word of God, and to administer the word of God (in the sense of interpreting and applying it).

 iii.
-By the time of Jesus there were many scribes and they were respected as lawyers of the law of God among most of the Jews of that time.
-However, they had degenerated greatly from the ideal originally established by Ezra, so much so that they were active opponents of Jesus and His ministry and targets of His rebukes (Matthew 7:29; Matthew 23).
+By the time of Jesus there were many scribes and they were respected as experts of the law of God among most of the Jews of that time.
+However, they had degenerated greatly from the ideal originally established by Ezra, so much so that they were active opponents of Jesus and His ministry, and were the targets of His rebukes (Matthew 7:29; Matthew 23).

 iv.
 “As messengers of the will of God, they took the place of the prophets, with this difference: instead of receiving new revelations, they explained and applied the old.
 Of this new order, Ezra was at once the founder and type.”
 (Morgan)

 c.
-The king granted him all his request: Again, the favor of God towards Jerusalem and the Jewish people is again evident.
-The great generosity of the king was because the hand of the Lord his God was upon him.
+The king granted him all his request: The favor of God towards Jerusalem and the Jewish people is again evident.
+The great generosity of the king was because the hand of the LORD his God was upon him.

 a.
 And Ezra came to Jerusalem: Ezra came to a city that had been repopulated by the Jewish people from their exile for about 60 years.